Jun 27 2025

 The Smashing Pumpkins

 Nothing about The Smashing Pumpkins has ever been for me.
 The garishness, the whiny nonsense, the overindulgence and self importance of it all leaves me feeling nauseous at the best of times.
-Two hours of it was an experience that never bears repeating.
+Minus the vocals, I can get with a few tracks here in an instrumental sense, but two hours of this was an experience that never bears repeating.

 1